What are the responsibilities and job description for the Criminal Justice Technician 1/2 position at State of Alaska?

 If selected for an interview, the applicant must provide the following:

-• Three most recent performance evaluations (A letters of Reference/Recommendation may be substituted for an evaluation if no evaluations are available).
+- 3 most recent performance evaluations (A letter of Reference/Recommendation may substituted for an evaluation if no evaluations are available).
+Must be attached to Work Place Alaska application.

 PREA NOTIFICATION